ARE MANATEES A DYING BREED?

 Not Anymore, Says The Federal Government In New Report

-According to a report published in January of this year, the U.S. Fish and Wildlife Service is looking into reclassifying the West Indian Manatee from an “endangered” species to merely “threatened.”
-The Wildlife Service defines an endangered species as one vulnerable to immediate extinction, while the upgraded threatened status means extinction is less likely in the near future.
+According to a report published in January of this year, the U.S. Fish and Wildlife Service is looking into reclassifying the West Indian Manatee from an “endangered” species to merely “threatened.”.
+The Wildlife Service defines an endangered species as one vulnerable to immediate extinction.
+The upgraded threatened status means extinction is less likely in the near future.

 After a three-month comment period soliciting feedback from the public (now closed), the Wildlife Service will make an ultimate decision that, if finalized, will take effect starting in 2017.
 Regardless, the animals will remain protected under the Marine Mammal Protection Act.